The New Washington College Grant

 Who is eligible?

 Amounts vary based on income, family size, and the school or program attended.
+Students and families can use the financial aid calculator to estimate their potential WCG award.
 Recipients must meet program requirements and attend an approved institution or program.
-Learn more about eligibility and awards.
+Learn more about WCG eligibility and awards.

 How do I apply?